neondatabase/website/content/docs/guides/prisma/prisma-connect.md

    }
    ```

-1. Add a `SHADOW_DATABASE_URL` setting to your Prisma `.env` file and set it to the Neon connection string that you copied in the previous step.
+1. Add a `SHADOW_DATABASE_URL` setting to your `.env` file and set it to the Neon connection string that you copied in the previous step.

    ```shell
    SHADOW_DATABASE_URL="postgres://<user>:<password>@<endpoint_hostname>:5432/<dbname>"